 Most dietary supplements contain 100-1,000 mg of magnesium per tablet.
-Hence, many dietary supplements exceed the upper safe dose of magnesium.
+Hence, many dietary supplements exceed the maximum safe dose of magnesium.

 As a rule of thumb, you shouldn’t exceed the maximum daily dose of 350 mg.
-You could take higher doses, only if your physician consult you so.
+You could take higher doses, only under medical advice.

-You can find a wide variety of magnesium supplements on Amazon.
+You can find a wide variety of magnesium supplements on iHerb.

 Can I get too much magnesium from food?

-In fact, there isn’t a maximum dose of magnesium from food.
-In contrast, eating foods high in magnesium is the safest way to boost magnesium intake.
+There hasn’t been established a maximum safe dosage of magnesium from food.
+In fact, eating foods high in magnesium is the safest way to boost magnesium intake.

 Following a well-balanced, plant-based diet can significantly increase your magnesium intake.
-As a rule of thumb, foods high in dietary fiber, are high in magnesium as well.
+As a rule of thumb, foods high in dietary fiber are also high in magnesium.

-The richest common food in magnesium is pumpkin seeds.
+The richest common food in magnesium is pumpkin seeds, though.
 1 oz has 168 mg, or 40% of the recommended daily intake!

-Moreover, you better prefer whole-grain products.
+You should prefer whole grain products.
 The germ and bran are the richest parts in minerals, such as magnesium.
-Hence, refined grains have substantially less magnesium.
+Refined grains have substantially less magnesium.

 Milk has moderate amounts of magnesium as well.